 In efforts to reengineer and improve its appointment and registration process, the children's hospital has decided to centralize the process by establishing one call center devoted exclusively to appointments and registration.
 The hospital is currently in the middle of the planning stages for the call center.
-Jin Chin, the hospital manager, plans to operate the call center from 7 A.M. to 9 P.M. during the weekdays.
+Lenny Davis, the hospital manager, plans to operate the call center from 7 A.M. to 9 P.M. during the weekdays.

 Several months ago, the hospital hired an ambitious management consulting firm, Creative Chaos Consultants, to forecast the number of calls the call center would receive each hour of the day.
-Since all appointment and registrationrelated calls would be received by the call center, the consultants decided that they could forecast the calls at the call center by totaling the number of appointment and registrationrelated calls received by all clinics and departments.
+Since all appointment and registrationrelated calls would be received by the call center, the consultants decided that they could forecast the calls at the call center by totaling the number of appointment and registration-related calls received by all clinics and departments.
 The team members visited all the clinics and departments, where they diligently recorded every call relating to appointments and registration.
 They then totaled these calls and altered the totals to account for calls missed during data collection.
 They also altered totals to account for repeat calls that occurred when the same parent called the hospital many times because of the confusion surrounding the decentralized process.
 Creative Chaos Consultants determined the average number of calls the call center should expect during each hour of a weekday.
 The following table provides the forecasts.

-&lt;sup>1This case is based on an actual project completed by a team of master's students in what is now the Department of Management Science and Engineering at Stanford University.
+1This case is based on an actual project completed by a team of master's students in the Department of Engineering-Economic Systems and Operations Research at Stanford University.

 Work Shift Average Number of Calls

 7 а.м.-9 а.м.
 40 calls per hour

-9 a.m.-11 a.m.
+9 а.м.-11 а.м.
 85 calls per hour

-11 A.M.-1 P.M.
+11 а.м.-1 р.м.
 70 calls per hour

 1 р.м.-3 р.м.
 95 calls per hour

-3 р.м.-5 р.м.
+3 p.m5 p.m.
 80 calls per hour

-5 p.m.-7 p.m.
+5 p.m7 p.m.
 35 calls per hour

-7 p.m.-9 p.m.
+7 р.м9 р.м.
 10 calls per hour

-After the consultants submitted these forecasts, Jin became interested in the percentage of calls from Spanish speakers since the hospital services many Hispanic patients.
-Jin knows that he has to hire some operators who speak Spanish to handle these calls.
+After the consultants submitted these forecasts, Lenny became interested in the percentage of calls from Spanish speakers since the hospital services many Spanish patients.
+Lenny knows that he has to hire some operators who speak Spanish to handle these calls.
 The consultants performed further data collection and determined that on average, 20 percent of the calls were from Spanish speakers.